This is my story:

 For those first 12 years we had rented this little tiny, not-so-nice of a house.
 But the elderly lady we rented from turned out to be a great friend.
 At first she was very stern and businesslike, but when we got into trouble and were late with the rent she was very kind and most considerate of our situation.
 When I attended her funeral I couldn’t help but think about how kind to us she had been.
 There’s still a special place in my heart for her.

-By then it was 1988 and the house we bought was the little brick ranch you see in the photos on the Backyard Nursery Page.
+By then it was 1988 and the house we bought was the little brick ranch you see in the photos in all of Our University Videos.

 In 1989 I started growing some plants in the backyard as more of an investment than anything else.
 I bought 1,000 Rhododendron for $1.00 each, and 1,000 Dwarf Alberta Spruce for $1.00 each.
 My plan was to just grow them for a few years and sell them to one of the local wholesalers, which is what I did.